-Zelenskyy hails ‘victory’ as EU agrees to open membership talks for Ukraine
+Zelenskyy hails ‘victory’ as EU agrees to open Ukraine membership talks

 “These countries belong to the European family,” German Chancellor Olaf Scholz said.

-Michel said the summit granted EU candidate status to Georgia and would also advance an EU bid by another hopeful – Bosnia and Herzegovina – once it reaches “the necessary degree of compliance” with criteria.
+The EU also agreed to open talks with Moldova, and granted EU candidate status to Georgia.
+Michel said it would also advance an EU bid by another hopeful – Bosnia and Herzegovina – once it reaches “the necessary degree of compliance” with criteria.

-Earlier this week, Zelenskyy travelled to the US, where he lobbied for more American aid, but his request faces large hurdles in passing the US Congress.

-Some EU leaders had warned earlier in the day that not agreeing to start negotiations with Ukraine would have been seen as a victory for Russian President Vladimir Putin.

-Ukraine launched its bid to become part of the EU after Moscow’s invasion in February 2022 and was officially named a candidate to join in June that year.
+Ukraine launched its bid to become part of the EU after Moscow began its full-scale invasion in February 2022 and was officially named a candidate to join in June that year.

 Fellow former Soviet republic and neighbour Moldova had applied at the same time as Ukraine.